 NSF Program Directors bear the primary responsibility for carrying out the Agency's overall mission.
 To discharge this responsibility requires not only knowledge in the appropriate disciplines, but also a commitment to high standards, a considerable breadth of interest and receptivity to new ideas, a strong sense of fairness, good judgment, and a high degree of personal integrity.

 DGE has a leadership responsibility in NSF to develop programs that support graduate training, promote innovations, and build the knowledge base to inform improvements in graduate education in science and engineering.
-Applicants are encouraged to visit the NSF website at https://www.nsf.gov/ for information about NSF, the Directorate of Education and Human Resources, DGE, and the other programs managed by DGE, which currently include the Graduate Research Fellowship Program (GRFP), Cyber Corps: Scholarship for Service (SFS) Program, the NSF Research Traineeship Program (NRT), the Education Core Research (ECR) Program, and the Project and Program Evaluation (PPE) portfolio.
+Applicants are encouraged to visit the NSF website at https://www.nsf.gov/ for information about NSF, the Directorate of Education and Human Resources, DGE, and the other programs managed by DGE, which currently include the Graduate Research Fellowship Program (GRFP), Cyber Corps: Scholarship for Service (SFS) Program, the NSF Research Traineeship Program (NRT), and the Education Core Research (ECR) Program.
 For more information about the Division of Graduate Education (DGE), please visit the website at https://www.nsf.gov/dir/index.jsp?div=DGE.

 The position recruited under this announcement will be filled under the following appointment option(s):